Deci-AI/super-gradients/documentation/source/device.md

 ## 2. CUDA
-**Requirement**: Having at least one CUDA devices available
+**Requirement**: Having at least one CUDA device available

 **How to use it**: If you have at least one CUDA device, nothing!
 Otherwise, you will have to use CPU...

 ## 3. DP - Data Parallel
-DataParallel (DP) is single-process, multi-thread, technic for scaling deep learning model training across multiple GPUs on a single machine.
+DataParallel (DP) is a single-process, multi-thread technic for scaling deep learning model training across multiple GPUs on a single machine.

 The general flow is as below:
 - Split the data into smaller chunks (mini-batch) on GPU:0